-There are many other possible ways --- beyond using simply the maximum or mean of cosponsor influence --- to compute a bill-level influence score from a legislator-level influence score.
-One possibility is to combine contributions of very influential legislators with several moderately influential legislators by employing thresholded (by, e.g., averaging the influences of all sufficiently influential legislators) or weighted means of cosponsor influence.
+There are many other possible ways --- beyond using simply the mean or maximum of the cosponsor influence --- to compute a bill-level influence score from a legislator-level influence score.
+One possibility is to combine contributions of very influential legislators with several moderately influential legislators by employing thresholded means (e.g., by averaging the influence of all sufficiently influential legislators) or weighted means of cosponsor influence.